mischov/gate/README.md

 If you'd like Gate to route to static resource, add a `:resources` map to the settings map of either `defrouter` or `create-router`.

-The `:resources` key can contain a `:path` key and a `:root` key, but even just pairing `:resources` with an empty map will instruct Gate to serve static resources.
+The `:resources` map can contain a `:path` key and a `:root` key, but even just pairing `:resources` with an empty map will instruct Gate to serve static resources.

 Unless told otherwise, Gate assumes that you are serving resources from path "/" and that those resources can be found in resources/public (which is :root "public").